Glock: Fifth-generation models

+Discontinuation of prior generations and launch of V-designation models

+In October 2025, Glock announced that it would be ceasing production over 30 variants of its handguns.
+The decision was cited by Glock as a streamlining and "right-sizing" measure; but was also prompted by passage of legislation in the United States against pistols that can be easily converted to fully automatic fire (through the use of a Glock switch or other means).
+Only four models will remain in production, all of which are single-stack compact variants that are both popular sellers and do not suffer from the same convertibility concerns: models Glock 42, 43, 43X and 48X.
+Glock plans to replace the discontinued models in December with "V" designations after the model numbers, which will feature redesigned trigger bars and rear plates designed to prevent the use of full-auto switches.

 Design details

 Operating mechanism

 The Glock 17 is a short recoil–operated, locked-breech semi-automatic pistol that uses a modified Browning cam-lock system adapted from the Hi-Power pistol.
-The firearm's locking mechanism uses a linkless, vertically tilting barrel with a rectangular breech that locks into the ejection port cut-out in the slide.
+The firearm's locking mechanism uses a linkless, vertically tilting barrel with a rectangular breech that locks into the ejection port cut-out in the slide (the SIG Sauer system).
 During the recoil stroke, the barrel moves rearward initially locked together with the slide about 3 mm until the bullet leaves the barrel and chamber pressure drops to a safe level.
 A ramped lug extension at the base of the barrel then interacts with a tapered locking block integrated into the frame, forcing the barrel down and unlocking it from the slide.
 This camming action terminates the barrel's movement while the slide continues back under recoil, extracting and ejecting the spent cartridge casing.
 The slide's uninterrupted rearward movement and counter-recoil cycle are characteristic of the Browning system.

 Glock pistols incorporate a number of features intended to enhance reliability in adverse conditions, such as utilizing advanced metal coatings, "stub" slide guides instead of true frame rails, and an unusual cocking mechanism wherein the trigger is partially responsible for cocking the striker.
 By relying partially on force from the shooter's trigger finger to cock the striker, a Glock effectively reduces the load on the recoil spring as the slide moves forward into battery, whereas almost all other striker-fired pistols on the market rely fully on the recoil spring to cock the striker.
-This design gives the recoil spring fewer tasks as the action cycles, helping to ensure that sufficient energy is available to strip a new round from the magazine and achieve full battery even when the breech, chamber, and/or magazine are heavily fouled.
-For these and other reasons, Glock pistols are commonly considered to be some of the most reliable striker-fired, semi-automatic handguns available, with some independent testing even showing a Glock taking a lead over a SIG Sauer P320 in a wet/dry reliability test, even though the latter was selected as the winner of the U.S. Army's MHS competition.